Hidden Gem: Importing CF Admin settings in ANY release via 'import wizard', even AFTER installation

 That's the part that many seem never to have known about, though it's indeed been documented for years.
 (But since there's no interface, folks miss it, even experienced folks offering help on how to migrate settings when the CAR feature is unavailable.)

 So how easy it it?
-4 Simple steps:
+Just a few simple steps:

-- place them in a particular folder within the instance on the server where you want to import them (details below)
+- create a particular folder (as expected by the migration process) within the instance on the server where you want to import them (more details below)

 - modify the \lib\adminconfig.xml file in the new version to tell it to re-run the wizard (again see the docs linked to below for details of what to change and where to find it, etc)